 Bill is incredibly knowledgeable and a fantastic teacher.
 The course offered far more than we could ever have hoped and we have come away full of knowledge and enthusiasm!

-Our courses are advertised on Craft Courses UK, please visit for further details including reviews/feedback. https://www.craftcourses.com/courses/furniture-restoration-and-related-skills-at-craven-conservation-restoration-in-newmarket-suffolk
+Some of courses are advertised on Craft Courses UK and we have a Gold Award from them for our excellent feedback, please visit for further details including student reviews.

 Can I attend a course if I am a total beginner?